20 C

 5. Biofeedback and Neurofeedback

-Biofeedback and neurofeedback therapy are innovative methods for managing anger by teaching you to control your body’s physiological responses.
-In biofeedback and neurofeedback therapy for anger management, sensors track your heart rate, muscle tension, and brainwaves to help you recognize when your body is about to “flip the switch” into anger.
+Biofeedback and neurofeedback therapy for anger management are science-backed methods that teach you to control your body’s stress responses.
+Using sensors to track heart rate, muscle tension, and brainwaves, these therapies help you spot when anger is about to take over.

 6. Talk Therapy

-Talk therapy for anger management is one of the most effective ways to understand and control your emotions.
-In talk therapy for anger management, you work with a licensed therapist to explore the root causes of your anger, identify triggers, and develop healthier ways to express frustration.
+Talk therapy for anger management is a powerful way to understand and control your emotions.
+Working with a licensed therapist, you’ll uncover the root causes of anger, identify triggers, and learn healthier ways to express frustration.

 7. Anger Management Classes